Radiu-s/Radius-Long-Range-Drone/docs/notes.md

 ## 🔌 Motor Wiring & ESC Notes

+- **NEVER, EVER FORGET TO CLEAN YOUR ESC-FC WITH ISOPROPYL ALCOHOL.
+IT REALLY PROTECTS FROM SHORT-CUT.!**
 - I shortened all motor wires to reduce vibration and keep the build clean.
-- ESC pads on the GEPRC stack are a bit fragile — don’t press too hard or you will lift a pad.
+- ESC pads on the GEPRC stack are a bit fragile, don’t press too hard or you will lift a pad.
 - Keeping wires tight and short helped reduce noise in iNav.

 ---